o3de/sig-network/governance/SIG Network Charter.md

 Last Updated: **13th Oct 2021**

 ## Overview of SIG
-This sig is responsible for all communication mechanisms in O3DE.
-The SIG defines and owns communication protocols, methods and approaches to support O3DE client+server as well as interaction points with cloud services.
+This sig is responsible for communication mechanisms in O3DE related to multiplayer networking and cloud networking.
+The SIG defines and owns communication protocols, methods and approaches to support O3DE client to server, as well as interaction points with cloud services.

 Responsibilities include:
 * Secure network transport including client+server interactions over TCP or UDP sockets